Showing posts with label Lessons. Show all posts

 Orthographic Projection can be changed by checking Orthographic checkbox and supplying varying input for X minmax, y minmax and Z minmax values.

-As discussed in the previous article, Text can be drawn in multiple fonts, sizes and colors.
-Also can be moved around.
-It's implemented in Lessons\Lesson07 project.
+As discussed in the previous article, we saw how Text can be drawn in multiple fonts, sizes and colors and images can be placed side by side.

 Implementation